 If the game's not the same without a corndog, you may be prone to another example of setting-induced cravings.
 Just seeing or smelling the concession stands can make it tough to resist.
 But consider these numbers:

 Better Bet: Corn on the cob with butter has about 150 calories.
+Some ballparks even now offer sushi, fish tacos, and paella.

 If you're dieting, doughnuts are like the forbidden fruit.
 That fact alone may be enough to trigger a craving.
 Research suggests that a yo-yo pattern of eating favorite foods one week and putting them off-limits the next can intensify cravings.
 If you are really having a craving, better to have just one bite than to put it off-limits completely.
 The trouble with doughnuts is they offer very little nutritional bang for the caloric buck.